jdf/processing.py/README.markdown

     In case you need other primitive values, please [let us know](http://github.com/jdf/processing.py/issues)!

-  * __I found a bug, what should I do?__

-    Please report any issue in the [bug tracker](http://github.com/jdf/processing.py/issues).

   * __Why was this project created?__

-    I (Jonathan) recently gave a talk about Processing to a group of rather bright 8th-graders, as part of a computer-programming summer camp they were attending at my office.
+    I ([Jonathan](http://MrFeinberg.com/)) recently gave a talk about Processing to a group of rather bright 8th-graders, as part of a computer-programming summer camp they were attending at my office.
     Their curriculum up to that point had been in Python, which is an eminently sensible choice, given the